mycel-labs/astraeus/README.md

 7. **Transfer Account Request to API Server**

    Execute the transfer of TA ownership.
 This can be done by either the current TA owner or the approved account.
+   In this example, the transfer is executed with the signature of the TA creator, but you can also create and execute the request with the signature of the recipient.

    ```
    curl -s -X POST http://localhost:8080/v1/accounts/$create_account_account_id/transfer -d '{